-Welcome to the Department of Anthropology!
-We are a relatively small undergraduate Department in Georgetown College, celebrating our tenth anniversary this year.
-Our small size allows our students, faculty and alumni to work closely together.
-We have a strong commitment to “public” scholarship and teaching.
-This means that our faculty and students are engaged in timely human issues through lively classroom discussion, critical guest lectures, and events that reflect our commitment to diversity and social activism.
+I am delighted to welcome you to the Department of Anthropology.
+Our relatively small size allows our students, faculty, and alumni to work closely together.
+The Department has a strong commitment to “public” scholarship and teaching.
+Faculty and students are engaged in urgent human issues through lively classroom discussions, provocative guest lectures, and our various advocacy commitments.

-This year, we will continue our lunch-time lecture series, the student-led Anthropology Collective, our Stapleton Fellowship, and teach-ins and workshops that keep pace with unfolding events on campus and around the world.
-While Denise Brennan is on leave this year, I and faculty members Andrew Bickford, Mubbashir Rizvi, Sylvia Onder, Laurie King, Amrita Ibrahim, Nell Haynes, and others are looking forward to meeting you.
+This year we will continue with our lunch-time lecture series, the student-led Anthropology Collective, and teach-ins and workshops that keep pace with unfolding events on campus and around the world.

-Come visit our beautiful Departmental space overlooking the Potomac, in Suite 308 of the Car Barn at 3520 Prospect Street, and meet our faculty and students.
-Our building is diagonally across the street from 1789 and the Tombs.
+If you have not seen our beautiful space that overlooks the Potomac, please swing by and visit us in Suite 308 of the Car Barn located at 3520 Prospect Street (across the street from 1789 and the Tombs).

-I look forward to a productive year of learning with you all.
+I look forward to learning with you all in the year ahead.